Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/anigxity/Anxiety Dreams.md

 Dreaming that your partner was unfaithful might not be grounded in any facts, but it could still have you feeling worried or be a manifestation of a lack of trust in the relationship.

 Can anxiety cause nightmares?
-“Yes, anxiety and stress can cause nightmares and anxiety dreams,” says Dr. Roberta Ballard, a clinical psychologist from Marietta, Georgia.
-“If you are under more stress than usual or there is a big change going on in your life, you might notice more themes of anxiety in your dreams.”
+“Yes, anxiety and stress can cause nightmares and anxiety dreams.
+If you are under more stress than usual or there is a big change going on in your life, you might notice more themes of anxiety in your dreams.”

 Nightmares, particularly when frequent, can also be signs of mental health conditions like post-traumatic stress disorder (PTSD).